Uhlmann and scalar Wilczek-Zee phases of degenerate quantum systems: Introduction

 While pure states described by wavefunctions are well-suited for studying geometric phases of equilibrium systems at zero temperature, finite-temperature systems are ubiquitous with thermal effects giving rise to mixed states described by density matrices.
 It is thus crucial to address how geometric phases can be generalized to mixed states.
 The Uhlmann phase \cite{Uhlmann86, Uhlmann91} provides a rigorous solution by extending the concept of geometric phase to density matrices through the definition of the parallel-transport condition of purification of density matrices.
 The Uhlmann phase has been instrumental in revealing topological phase transitions at finite temperatures in various systems \cite{Viyuela14, ViyuelaPRL14-2, PhysRevLett.113.076407, OurPRA21, Morachis_Galindo_2021, OurPRB20b, Zhang21,PhysRevB.110.035144,PhysRevB.97.235141,OurUhlmannQuench}.
 Despite its utility, the Uhlmann phase remains less understood than its pure-state counterparts, particularly when it comes to its relationship in the zero-temperature limit to the Berry and WZ phases.

 Previous research has revealed interesting examples where the Uhlmann phase reduces, in the zero-temperature limit, to the Berry phase at zero temperature in non-degenerate systems \cite{Viyuela14, Morachis_Galindo_2021, OurUB}, despite their different origins from topologically distinct principal fiber bundles.
-Those examples motivate a broader examination of how finite-temperature geometric phases relate to possible zero-temperature counterparts, especially in the presence of degeneracy.
-Here, we will focus on the Uhlmann phase of degenerate states in the zero-temperature limit.
+By presenting a concrete example that exhibits a violation of the correspondence for degenerate cases, we will identify topological obstructions due to the presence of Dirac points when the Hamiltonian vanishes and the system becomes completely degenerate.
+This dichotomy motivates a broader examination of how finite-temperature geometric phases relate to possible zero-temperature counterparts, especially in the presence of degeneracy.
+However, it may not be meaningful to directly compare the Uhlmann phase with the matrix-valued WZ phase in the presence of degeneracy.
 To facilitate a fair comparison with the geometric phase from the WZ holonomy of degenerate ground states, we propose to use the scalar Wilczek-Zee phase, which has a similar definition as the Uhlmann phase to reflect the underlying non-Abelian holonomy, instead of the matrix-valued WZ phases in the search of possible relations with the Uhlmann phase in the zero-temperature limit.

 To provide a concrete analysis, we study a four-level model with two doubly degenerate subspaces, which readily exhibits a variety of phenomena for contrasting the behavior of the Uhlmann and scalar WZ phases.
 Moreover, we explicitly derive the Uhlmann connection and the WZ connection that generate the corresponding non-Abelian holonomy.
 Through two simple examples of the four-level model, we demonstrate some agreements and disagreements by varying the underlying parameter spaces between the Uhlmann phase in the zero-temperature limit and the scalar WZ phase.
-An attempt to analytically understand the zero-temperature limit of the Uhlmann holonomy and phase in contrast to the WZ holonomy and its scalar phase further elucidates some interesting but challenging topological properties behind degenerate quantum systems at and beyond zero temperature.
+An attempt to analytically understand the zero-temperature limit of the Uhlmann holonomy and phase in contrast to the WZ holonomy and its scalar phase further elucidates some interesting but challenging topological properties behind degenerate quantum systems at and beyond zero temperature, particularly in the presence of singular behavior from the Hamiltonian.